The Competition for Partners in Matching Markets: Theoretical Results

-The theorem shows that even a slight imbalance in the number of agents on the two sides of the market results in a stark effect on stable outcomes that strongly favors the agents on the short side of the market: agents on the short side are essentially able to freely \emph{choose} their partners (as \cite{AKL17} explain, $\Rmen$ is nearly the same as it would be under random serial dictatorship by the men), whereas agents on the long side do only a little better than being matched with a random partner.
-In particular, even with $k=-1$, it holds that $\Rmen(\mu)\leq 1.01 \log n$ and $\Rwomen(\mu)\geq \frac{0.99n}{\log n}$ in every stable matching, w.h.p.
-In the present paper, we investigate stable matchings in random \emph{partially connected} matching markets, and compare with the above finding of \cite{AKL17}.
+In this section we state and discuss our main theoretical results, {which characterize the average rank of partners and the number of unmatched agents in markets, as a function of market connectivity.
+In Section \ref{subsec:detailed-heuristic-picture} we provide intuition leading informally to a detailed picture of the market equilibrium.}

-\paragraph{\bf Moderately and sparsely connected markets.} In our first main result, we show that the short-side advantage disappears in partially connected markets (with small or zero imbalance) whose connectivity parameter $d$ is below $\log^2 n$.
+\paragraph{\bf Moderately and sparsely connected markets.} In our first main result, we show that there is an insignificant advantage from being on the short side in partially connected markets with small imbalance whose connectivity parameter $d$ is $o(\log^2 n)$.